Over the past twenty years, museums have increasingly embraced branding as they fight for attention in a competitive visitor economy.

 Below, we share our eight tips for successful museum branding.

 1. Set Clear Goals

-A successful museum brand is more than just a logo.
+A successful brand is more than just your museum’s logo.

 It starts with the vision and values of your organisation.
 It then extends across design elements from the tone of voice to colour palette, from fonts to photographic style, from printed materials to exhibition design.

 Take your time to understand what you’re trying to achieve with the brand, so you can prioritise budget and measure success.